-In 2021, MILK partnered Counselling and Care Centre (CCC) on a pilot programme to provide children and youth from needy families full access to a high quality of counselling support, to help them tackle their mental health challenges.
+In 2021, MILK partnered with Counselling and Care Centre (CCC) on a pilot programme to provide children and youth from needy families full access to high-quality counselling support to help them tackle their mental health challenges.
 With a focus on family therapy, CCC is best placed to effectively help these beneficiaries by working with their families to build them from their innermost support network.
-Updates on this programme will be provided next year.